Introduction

 Technology and invention

 Technology and invention changed life in Canada in the 1920s and beyond.
-You’ll analyze some inventions of the 1920s using the concept of continuity and change to examine which had lasting impacts.
+We’ll analyze some inventions of the 1920s using the concept of continuity and change to examine which inventions had lasting impacts.

 Four key inventions of the 1920s are described in the sections that follow.
 Your job is to estimate how much change resulted from each invention.
 Use the following scale to rate the degree of change that each invention brought.